 A brushless ESC (electronic speed control) is required for the recommended motor set-up.
-We recommend using the Great Planes Silver Series SS-45A Brushless ESC (GPMM1840).
+We recommend using the Great Planes Silver Series SS-45A Brushless ESC [GPMM1840].

-If you will be using the 4S LiPo setup for 3D flying, a voltage regulator must be used with this ESC.
+If you will be using the 4S LiPo set-up for 3D flying, a voltage regulator must be used with this ESC (we recommend the Great Planes 3A BEC, GPMM1920).
 If a voltage regulator is not used the ESC may be damaged.